MoneyManager

 Before diving into the design process, I conducted primary research by interviewing students in the class as my end-users.

-From their responses on spending habits and personal finance, I formulated three problem statements.
-This allowed me to better understand the audience and ensure that decisions are aligned with their needs.
+I formulated three core problem statements from their responses on personal finance.
+This allowed me to better understand the audience and ensure design decisions are aligned with their needs.

 "As a student, I want to start budgeting, but I'm clueless about where to start.
 It feels like a lot of work."